jnduli/blog_jnduli.co.ke/content/advanced_vim_snippets.rst

     day = datetime.date.today().isoweekday()
     endglobal

-    ## in snipeet have this
+    ## in snippet have this
     `!p snip.rv = "- [ ] Weekly email\n" if day > 5 else ""`

-..
-TODO: come up with better conclusion
-Ultisnips provides a powerful tool to create various snippets depending on the situation.
+Ultisnips provides a powerful tool to customize repeated texts depending on the situation.
 Described in this article are the use cases I've tried out and the options I've attempted to use with the tool.
-I hope this helps.